 - Windbreaks on the Alstonville Plateau are typically exempt from clearing regulation due to their location, function and occurrence on agricultural lands.
 Notwithstanding this, their importance to the ongoing existence of approximately 30% of the Ballina LGA's koala population is evident. - The East Ballina population is very small, approximately 3 or 4 individuals.
-This is not likely to be a sustainable population in itself and the population's ability to persist long term in this area is not clear.
+This may not a sustainable population in itself without support, and the population's ability to persist long term in this area is not clear.

-Whilst the decision has been taken to place a greater planning emphasis on the Southern KMP as Core Koala Habitat, this does not mean that koalas living in the Plateau KMP or the East Ballina KMP are not a focus of this Plan.
-Core koala habitat may be present in these areas upon investigation as required in relation to development proposals.
+Whilst the decision has been taken to place a greater planning emphasis on the Southern KMP as Core Koala Habitat, this does not mean that koalas living in the Plateau KMP or the East Ballina KMP (see below) are not a focus of this Plan.
+Core koala habitat may be present in these areas upon investigation as required by the applicable development assessment framework.
+The provisions of Chapters 2 and 2a of the DCP require consideration of the environmental constraints of a site being considered for development in any location.
+The assessment undertaken in considering the general and environmental considerations for a site should identify vegetation onsite, as well as its potential for supporting koalas, and should be considered in the context of the habitat classes presented within this CKPoM.

-3.6 Koala Management Area and Precincts
+3.4 Koala Management Area and Precincts

-This plan provides for three koala management precincts, within one koala management area (KPA is shown in Figure 2).
-The precincts have been developed based on the recommendations made in the Koala Habitat Study (2013) and the habitat mapping undertaken to support this plan.
-The philosophy behind their selection has been to identify the locational characteristics of koala habitat and koala population, as well as land use and future land management.
+This plan provides for three koala management precincts, within a single koala planning area (KPA is shown in Figure 3).
+The precincts have been developed based on the recommendations made in the habitat study for the shire and the subsequent habitat mapping undertaken to support this plan.
+The philosophy behind their selection has been to identify the locational characteristics of koala habitat and the koala population, as well consider existing land use and future land management.

 This has resulted in the identification of three precincts managing different aspects of the Ballina koala population, each with a slightly different objective for long-term land management but each with the overall objective of supporting this Plan's vision of a self-sustaining, long-term koala population in Ballina Shire.
-The precincts are illustrated in Figures 4, 5 and 6.
+The precincts are illustrated in Figures 6, 7 and 8.